magdasokolovic/wedding-photographer-portfolio/README.md

 - *white-space: nowrap;* the text will never wrap to the next line

 - ### Framer-Motion:
-1. AnimateSharedLayout component enables to perform layout animations between different components that share the same layoutId
+1. *AnimateSharedLayout* component enables to perform layout animations between different components that share the same *layoutId*.
+By adding *type="crossfade"* to AnimateSharedLayout, immediate children of AnimatePresence will crossfade with their old component, smoothing this transition.
 2. Variants - can be used to animate entire sub-trees of components with a single animate prop.
 Do not forget to wrap your html element which you want to animate with {motion} word:
     ```
         const list = { hidden: { opacity: 0 } }